aarongurovich/MalScape/README.md

 # MalScape

 MalScape is a web-based tool for visualizing network connections using CSV data.
 It utilizes Cytoscape.js for network graph rendering and Pyodide for client-side CSV processing.
-This tool is designed to facilitate network data analysis and visualization without requiring backend infrastructure.
+This tool is designed to facilitate network data analysis and visualization.

 ---